Volkswagen Polo pricing

 Car reviewers' impressions of the Volkswagen Polo engine and transmission line-up

-Volkswagen Polo engine and transmission figures
+Volkswagen Polo engine and transmission stats

 |Engine type||Direct injection, turbocharged petrol with electronic ignition||Direct and intake injection, turbocharged petrol with electronic ignition|